alvinary/tale/issues/log.md

   or otherwise expensive grounding for a sort, but have several independent instances (several arithmetic expressions, several trees, and so on).
 * Lexical item DSL
+* Write a test suite for projection rules.

 ## Done